 The Nature miniseries Spy in the Wild captures a uniquely intimate view of animals.
 The five-part series reveals the incredibly humanlike behavior of animals using 34 "Spy Creatures," robots designed to look, move, and sound like real animals.
-Each episode explores a different aspect of animal behavior: love, intelligence, friendship, and bad behavior, while the fifth and final episode, airing tonight at 8:00 pm, lets you "Meet the Spies."
+Each episode explores a different aspect of animal behavior: love, intelligence, friendship, and bad behavior.
 We spoke with series producer Philip Dalton about the spies, their benefits, and his favorite moments from the series.

 What do spy creatures add to a nature documentary?